KA24DE – The Ultimate Motor Guide

 With the large displacement providing the turbos with the capability to spool far quicker, the KA24DE’s connecting rods and crankshaft are also quite strong.

 With proper tuning and a well-engineered turbo system, 300 horsepower can be achieved on the stock internals.
-Beyond 300 horsepower, you’ll want to look at upgrading some of the internal engine components.
+Beyond 300 horsepower, you’ll want to upgrade some of the internal engine components.

 Stock vs Turbo KA24DE dyno runs:

-It may seem strange that Nissan never offered a turbocharged KA, but thankfully, many tuners have discovered that there’s a convenient route to converting the stock KA block into a turbocharged KA-T weapon.
+It may seem strange that Nissan never offered a turbocharged KA.
+Still, thankfully, many tuners have discovered a convenient route to converting the stock KA block into a turbocharged KA-T weapon.

-This is the most sensible option when it comes to substantially increasing the power of the engine since the stock internals are extremely robust and easily capable of handling boost.
+This is the most sensible option for substantially increasing the engine’s power since the stock internals are incredibly robust and easily capable of handling boost.

 You have to check out this crazy 950+HP 240 KA-T build!